ben-whitfield/codecraft/notes.md

 Had to rewrite from scratch as the fixed nature of the output prevented easy editing / adjusting

 ## Task 3
+Made easier by the refactor for task 4.
+Split the update into two timeouts which called the display update and build time.

 ## Task 4
 Re-wrote everything again to make the output generation more flexible